impresso/impresso-text-embedder/README.md

    ```

 5. **Setup Directories and Model:**
-   Create necessary directories and download the Hugging Face model:
+   Create necessary directories, the list of newspapers to process and download the Hugging Face model:
    ```bash
    make setup
    ```